lngng/moDSTogether/README.md

 Great news!
 I hope you have [time](#contact), also.

+**Q: I had trouble with the format of the guide at times.
+What now?

+If the pace is wrong, or the tone somewhere in this guide isn't relevant to you, I'm sorry.
+Supplementing existing tutorials on this subject is a challenge.
+I hope I've included something for you.

 **Q: Isn't GitHub only for open source projects?**

-No. You could put a project (even public) on GitHub that people are not even allowed to use, let alone modify or distrubute.
+No. You could put a project (even public) on GitHub that people are not allowed to use, let alone modify or distrubute.
 In fact, this is the only assumption one can make if there is no license added, which means you could not surrender anything unless you included a document explicitly doing so.
 Licenses are always permissive.
 Your rights are yours until you say otherwise.

 **Q: Okay, so I'm clear on things in legal terms.
 But I kinda still want to keep development private.
 Can I still collaborate?**

 Yes, I'll explain how, and I want to take this opportunity to validate your decision to do that.
 There *is* a consideration that the open-source community, license drafters, and courts do not and cannot reasonably weigh in on: your feeling on things.
-Do not let current discussion have you feeling that your decision to share your passion with other people is actually a step in the wrong direction.
-The culture right now doesn't do this segment of the community right, if only by oversight, so I'd like to reassure you.
+Do not let current discussion have you feeling that your decision to share your passion with other people is actually, in the end, a step in the wrong direction.
 Are there benefits to going public?
 I think so, and they will be discussed and leveraged here but *moDSTogether* is still for you if you choose to remain private.
 No sweat.

 I love open-source!
 But this project is meant to help you feel comfortable and equipped to work with others - not accelerate you into the hyper-transparent software economy of 2090.

 **Q: Do I have to use the template (or anything else)?**

+If you decide you'd like to include this document, please include it in it's entirety, with any name and in any location within the repository.

-The template functionality, the tools, and my strategies can be used in part, as a whole, or not at all.
-I've included each in the form and arrangement they exist because I believe they'll be helpful for specific reasons, in both the individual and community's context.
+Everything else can be used in part, as a whole, or not at all.
+I've included each in the form and arrangement they exist because I believe they'll be helpful for specific reasons, in both the individual and community context- but you don't need to use anything.

-If you decide to include this document, please include it in it's entirety, with any name and in any location within the repository.
-Thank you.

 **Q: Sometimes I start a git tutorial, and everything is great.
 But then I think about making a mistake, or a commitment I might regret, or added stress.
 This is because I'm aware I might not get it quite as well as is apparent, being a rational person.
 Do you feel me?**